kkapelon/kkapelon.github.io/_drafts/software-testing-antipatterns.md

 The reason why everybody likes to talk about code coverage is because it is a metric that is easy to understand and quantify.
 There are several easily accessible tools that output this metric for most programming languages and test frameworks.

 *Let me tell you a little secret:* Code coverage is completely useless as a metric.
-I am not going to even give you a number on how much code coverage your project needs.
+There is no "correct" code coverage number.
 This is a trap question.
 You can have a project with 100% code coverage that still has bugs and problems.
 The real metrics that you should monitor are the well-known CTM.

 ##### The Codepipes Testing Metrics (CTM)